woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/line.rst

 Line symbolizer
 ===============

 The line symbolizer is used to style linear features.
-It is in some ways the simplest of the symbolizers because it only contains facilities for the stroke (outline) of a feature, and not the fill (inside) of a feature.
+It is in some ways the simplest of the symbolizers because it only contains facilities for the stroke (outline) of a feature.

 The full syntax of a line symbolizer is: